 Reopening Takes a Lot of Planning and Execution

-Remember, most casinos have been closed since the end of February.
-Employees and slot attendants have been furloughed or laid off.
-They’ve turned everything off and locked the door.
-When casinos reopen, they will spend most of the time getting safety and health precautions in place.
-The payback settings on slot machines are likely the last thing considered.
+When staff was furloughed and laid off, companies turned everything off and locked the door.
+When casinos reopened, they will spend most of the time getting safety and health precautions in place.
+The payback settings on slot machines were likely the last thing to be tampered with.

 Casinos Tighten Slots Before Reopening with the Flip of a Switch?

 These days, computer chips run slot machines to provide the pre-determined payback percentage.
 This percentage is mathematically decided upon at the factory and ordered by the casino.
 For a casino to change the payback, they would have to change the chip with a new one from the factory.

 To change the chip in a slot machine, paperwork must be filed and submitted to the Casino Control Commission for EACH machine.
 Often, Gaming Commission agents must be present.
 It’s time-consuming, and the chips are costly.
 For this reason, it is more economical to decide on the payback percentages before purchasing the machines.
 It’s literally too much of a pain for casinos to lower the paybacks for a short period of time and then turn around and raise them.

 Casinos Must Follow Protocol